-A range of prefixes based on binary multiples have been created by the International Electrotechnical Commission (IEC), which are intended to avoid confusion between the officially adopted SI prefixes – based on multiples of 1,000 – and the customary use in computing of terms such as kilo, mega and giga to refer to multiples of 1,024.
+A range of prefixes based on binary multiples have been created by the (IEC), which are intended to avoid confusion between the officially adopted SI prefixes – based on multiples of 1,000 – and the customary use in computing of terms such as kilo, mega and giga to refer to multiples of 1,024.

 The origin of this practice most likely dates back to the early development of 8-bit microprocessor systems, where memory devices possessed just a few thousand bytes, and internal storage locations were arranged in blocks which were binary multiples (1, 2, 4, 8, … 1,024, 2,048, 4,096, … etc.).
 For convenience, due to the proximity of 1,024 to the official SI prefix of kilo (1,000), microprocessor engineers referred to these larger memory storage capacities as 1K, 2K, 4K, etc. where ‘K’ was commonly understood to mean 1,024.
 As computer storage capacities increased, the SI prefixes of mega (1,000,0000) and tera (1,000,000,000) were soon adopted to mean 1,0242 and 1,0243 repectively.